Stochastic control of optimized certainty equivalents: Introduction and main results

+Compared to these works, the theoretical appeal of our method is that it allows us to use stochastic control arguments to deal with the risk-sensitive problem \probP{}.
+Moreover, Theorem \ref{thm:existence} is of practical interest since it transforms the (numerical) computation of the value of the problem \probP{} into a question of numerical approximation of a partial differential equation.
+For this reason, having obtained uniqueness is a crucial first step in developing a PDE-based numerical method.

-The central argument allowing for the enlargement of state space and hence leading to Theorem \ref{thm:main} is to steer the minimization problem \probP{} into a stochastic differential game through the dual representation of the risk measure~$\rho$:
+The central argument allowing for the enlargement of state space and hence leading to Theorem \ref{thm:existence} is to steer the minimization problem \probP{} into a stochastic differential game through the dual representation of the risk measure~$\rho$:

-Notice however that in the literature on stochastic differential games, admissible strategies are often defined on much smaller sets.
-Most papers consider Elliot--Kalton strategies introduced in \cite{FlemSoug}, cf.\ \cite{Sirbugames} for ``elementary'' strategies.
+{see e.g.\ \cite{ben-tal01}.} Notice however that in the literature on stochastic differential games, admissible strategies are often defined on much smaller sets.
+Most papers consider Elliot--Kalton strategies introduced in \cite{FlemSoug}, or ``elementary strategies'' cf.\ \cite{Sirbugames}.
 Such formulations cannot be adopted here since the differential game organically emerges from the problem.
-This should also shed some light on the fact that the optimization problem \probP{} is characterized by an HJBI equation, and not an Hamilton--Jacobi--Bellman equation.
+This should also shed some light on the fact that the optimization problem \probP{} is characterized by an HJBI equation, and not an Hamilton--Jacobi--Bellman (HJB) equation.
 En route to the proof of our existence result, we will also show (Proposition \ref{pro:open-markov}) that

-where ${\contrProcSet}^{M,L}$ is the set of Markov controls which are Lipschitz continuous.
-In other words, the open loop control problem and the Markov control problems have the same value.

-One essential difficulty in our analysis is the singularity of our Hamiltonian.
-Indeed, the optimization over $\beta$ causes discontinuity (and explosions) for $\partial^2_{zz} V = 0$.
-While this issue is easily overcome for the existence statement by slightly enlarging the class of viscosity solutions with a weaker solution formulation (see e.g. \cite[Section 9]{CIL} for similar ideas).
-Nevertheless, the irregularity of the Hamiltonian is still a major hurdle for uniqueness, especially in the weaker solution formulation.
-In fact, the discontinuity of the PDE restricts the choice of penalization functions in the \emph{comparison} proof.
-Fortunately, it is possible to construct the penalization functions in such a way that the points of interest in the proof are located where the Hamiltonian is finite.

-Our theorem applies for instance to the following important example: \begin{example} The average value-at-risk ($\AVaR$) is arguably one of the most used risk measures by practitioners in the financial and actuarial sectors, and by their regulators.
-It is obtained in our framework by taking